 I believed that weight loss was an important part of being healthy and that in order to be healthy we had to be a certain size.

-I believe that there were special foods that promoted weight loss and that my former programs helped because they weren’t diets they were just “healthy eating”.
+I believed that there were special foods that promoted weight loss and that my former programs helped because they weren’t diets they were just “healthy eating”.
 What I realised was that though these programs work amazingly for some – for emotional and problematic eaters, it was no different than simply going on another diet!

 I have also learned is that being thin doesn’t always equal health or happiness that health is much more complex than that.

-I totally understand where it’s all come from however.
+I totally understand where it’s all come from, however.
 Just look at magazines and TV ads.
 Healthy people are portrayed as being thin, muscular, brilliantly happy and flawless.
 It’s no wonder we’re convinced we’re not healthy if we don't in some way resemble those people.
 But look around.
-How m any people do you see around you that fit those types?
+How many people do you see around you that fit those types?
 Do extremely thin people actually look well and healthy?
 Do you think they would have survived evolutionarily?

 I glanced at some magazines while waiting at the Auckland airport and sure enough, everywhere you look it’s “How to lose weight” “How to look like ___” So- called health “guides” are playing on your fears in order to sell magazines and products.
 They make you think that you need to lose weight and that by buying their magazine you will learn everything you need to make it happen.

 Not only that but there is such fear around not being in the perfect state of health.
-We are told we can always be healthier that we have to fear disease 24/7 and that this food or that food will give you cancer and this one or that one will not.
+We are told we can always be healthier.
+That we have to fear disease 24/7 and that this food or that food will give you cancer and this one or that one will not.
 These are multi-BILLION dollar industries!
 They make money on your fear of not being healthy enough or not being skinny enough.
 They are preying on our self-esteem and I am yet to meet someone who went on a restrictive diet and made lifelong sustainable changes.
 Diet’s not only don’t work for the long run – but they are one of the many drivers of weight gain.

 We’re becoming afraid of so many things.
 Fearing food, fearing the sun, fearing even each other and I’m starting to see it for the madness that it truly is.